shobhitJava/marketPlaceTechGig/README.md

 # Install and Instantiate chaincode

 4) From the Java project(MarketPlaceInfra).
-Inside the package "org.hyperledger.fabric.mp", there are 11 files to install and instantiate the chaincode on 3 different channel.
-It will install chaincode on the nodes according to the channel they have joined.
+Inside the package "org.hyperledger.fabric.mp", there are 11 files to install and instantiate the chaincode on 3 different channels.
+It will install and instantiate chaincode on the nodes according to the channel they have joined.